-Graduate Students in IMM1428H1 will have an additional essay component, worth 20% of the course, with the other assessments weighted at 80% as per above.
+^{} Graduate Students in IMM1428H1 will have an additional essay component, worth 20% of the course, with the other assessments weighted at 80% as per above.

-1. Assessment 1 - Term Test (36%)
+1. Assessment 1 - Term Test (40%)

-Assessment 1 will take place on October 10, 2023 during class time but will be held in the examination centre at 255 McCaul (EX 310).
-It will be a 50-minute short/long answer examination held during class time.
-The questions will cover on the material covered by Dr. Julien (9% of course) and Dr. Martin's lectures (27%).
+Assessment 1 will take place on October 10, 2024 during class time.
+It will be a 50 minute short/long answer examination held during class time.
+The questions will cover on the material covered by Dr. Julien and Dr. Martin's lectures.
+The test will be in person, room TBA, likely in the exam centre.

-Note that the Assessment 1 grade will be made available before the drop date (November 6, 2023 for Undergraduate students and Graduate students).
+Note that the Assessment 1 grade will be made available before the drop date (Nov.
+4, 2024 for Undergraduate students; October 28, 2024 for Graduate students).